akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 By default Akka Streams will fuse the stream operators.
 This means that the processing steps of a flow or stream graph can be executed within the same Actor and has two consequences:

- * passing elements from one processing stage to the next is a lot faster between fused stages due to avoiding the asynchronous messaging overhead
+ * passing elements from one operator to the next is a lot faster between fused stages due to avoiding the asynchronous messaging overhead
- * fused stream processing stages does not run in parallel to each other, meaning that only up to one CPU core is used for each fused part
+ * fused stream operators do not run in parallel to each other, meaning that only up to one CPU core is used for each fused part

 To allow for parallel processing you will have to insert asynchronous boundaries manually into your flows and